 Alongside those delightful bites, they also serve dishes of the day, seasonal and always Cretan.
 On recent visits their daily dishes have ranged from sioufixta (traditional Cretan-style handmade pasta) served with a minced meat sauce and Cretan anthotyro cheese to symbetherio, a famous Cretan casserole made of snails, eggplant, zucchini and potatoes.

 Like many simple eateries or tavernas around Greece, To Laini is clearly a family affair, and one that extends beyond the kitchen in Athens.
 During May and early summer they serve zucchini flowers stuffed with rice and herbs made by Michalis’s mother, and all year long Yioula’s grandmother prepares her best dolmades (grape leaves stuffed with rice and herbs).
-The rabbit that they often cook as a daily special either in a tomato sauce or with a rosemary and lemon sauce – both delicious – is sent straight from Yioula’s mother’s farm on Crete, as does the lamb that they cook with greens.
+The rabbit that they often cook as a daily special either in a tomato sauce or with a rosemary and lemon sauce – both delicious – is sent straight from Yioula’s mother’s farm on Crete, as is the lamb that they cook with greens.
 Their olive oil is also exceptional and, no surprise, comes from their family olive trees and is extracted in Sivas, a village on Crete, at a traditional olive oil press that belongs to Yioula’s brother-in-law.

 Cretans usually start off drinking tsikoudia and once they’ve had enough they switch to wine.
 If you can last through the tsikoudia stage, try their Cretan Marouvas wine, a red wine aged in oak barrels for at least 6-7 years.
 Food is served here until late – we once closed down the place around 2 a.m.
 On Sunday evenings, after 6 p.m., a group plays live Cretan music, which results in lots of singing, dancing and, of course, the consumption of more booze.
 When you’ve reached your limit and ask for the bill, it will arrive with another complementary shot, this time of their homemade rakomelo (tsikoudia mixed with honey and orange).